AlaaAlzahrani/ARSA/README.md

 4. **Follow the step-by-step instructions within the notebook**

-> *NOTE*: You can run the notebook on Mac/Linux devices.
+> *NOTE*: You can run the notebook on Mac and Linux devices.

 ## Installation and Setup for Mac/Linux users 🐧🍎